zerogtiger/tiny-pixels-engine/README.md

-# Graphics Processor
+# Tiny-Pixels Engine

-A C++ based image and graphics processing library implemented from scratch.
+A C++ graphics compositing library.

+## Documentation

+See `docs.md` for details.

+## What Tiny-Pixels can do for you

+Examples coming soon.

 ## To-do
 - Color